 You will need cash, or a credit/debit card with a PIN to purchase tickets from the ticket machines.

-After you have bought your ticket, head down to Platform 1 and wait for an S8 or S9.
+After you have bought your ticket, head to Platform 1 and wait for an S8 or S9.
 Frankfurt has a barrier-free transport system so you just show your ticket to the inspector on the train during your journey.
 It's five stops and 20 minutes to the centre of town.
-The stops are: Stadion, Niederrad, Hauptbahnhof, Taunusanlage and Hauptwache where you alight, or you can travel through to Konstablerwache.
+The stops on the way are: Stadion, Niederrad, Hauptbahnhof, Taunusanlage, Hauptwache and Konstablerwache.
+Alight at Hauptwache or Konstablerwache for the centre Frankfurt.
 Local travel maps can be found on the RMV local transport pages.

 In Frankfurt city

 Once in Frankfurt there is plenty to see and do.
-The old town is down by the river near the Cathedral, museums are centrally located and there are plenty of restaurants, cafes and bakeries selling food and drinks.
-On a fine day you can take a local river cruise which only takes 110 minutes, or enjoy the view across the whole of the Frankfurt urban area from the Main Tower.
+The old town is down by the river near the cathedral, museums are centrally located and there are plenty of restaurants, cafes and bakeries selling food and drinks.
+On a fine day you can take a local river cruise which only takes 110 minutes, or head up to the top of the Main Tower and enjoy the views across the whole of the Frankfurt and beyond.
 Click on this link indexing various blog pages offering detailed information and more ideas.
 Over the summer months there is usually an outdoor festival being hosted in the city centre and whatever the theme of the festival you can be sure to find bratwurst, beer and local wine.
 If you're lucky enough to be in town on a Thursday, Friday or Saturday then a real treat is to catch one of the fabulous Farmers' markets (details listed here).